atlimp/es-go/README.md

 3. Press run app button or press shift+F10
 4. Choose emulator

-The apk should connect to the heroku backend by itself.
+The apk should connect to the heroku backend by itself. <br>
 Create user to login and start using es-go